-In this section, we discuss the components of our QA system in detail.
-Subsection 4.1 gives an overview of the linguistic modules that are used in Joost.
-Thereafter, we describe the core components of Joost, namely question analysis, table look-up, passage retrieval, and answer extraction.
+The following subsection summarises several modules for syntactic processing that will be used in various components of the system.
+Thereafter we describe the actual components of Joost, namely question analysis, table look-up, passage retrieval, and answer extraction.

 4.1.
-Linguistic Analysis
+Syntactic Processing